ArduPilot/MethodicConfigurator/README.md

 To meet the [Software requirements](REQUIREMENTS.md) a [software architecture](REQUIREMENTS.md#software-architecture) was designed and implemented.

+## Code of conduct

+To use and develop this software you must obey the [ArduPilot Methodic Configurator Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contributing

-Contributions are welcome!
 Please feel free to submit [issues](https://github.com/ArduPilot/MethodicConfigurator/issues) or [pull requests](https://github.com/ArduPilot/MethodicConfigurator/pulls).
+More information is available on the [contributing](CONTRIBUTING.md) page.

 ## License